csinva/imodels-data/readme.md

 ## Clinical decision-rule (PECARN) datasets
-There are two versions of each PECARN (TBI and CSI) dataset.
+There are two versions of each PECARN (TBI, IAI, and CSI) dataset.
 - `prop`: missing values have not been imputed
 - `pred`: missing values have been imputed